-I’m learning a lot about many things during this research, and one of them is about the “valued added” approach that’s being discussed a lot for use in teacher evaluation.
+I’m learning a lot about many things during research, and one of them is about the “valued added” approach that’s being discussed a lot for use in teacher evaluation.
 And what I’m finding is leaving me deeply concerned about it.

 You might also be interested in The Best Resources For Learning About Effective Student & Teacher Assessments.

 I thought readers here might find it useful to see what I think are The Best Resources For Learning About The “Value-Added” Approach Towards Teacher Evaluation (please feel free to leave your comments and other suggestions in the comments section, too):

 The National Research Council and the National Academy of Education jointly issued a report on value-added approaches, and their report has been summarized in The Washington Post.
 Don’t rush to link teacher evaluation to student achievement is a must-read.